1954–55 Greenlandic Football Championship: Competing teams

-N.B.: On 19 April 1954, Akavsak, from the town of Aamaruutissat, which was abandoned in 1965 played KSP from Qeqertarsuatsiaat.
+N.B.: On 19 April 1954, Akavsak, from the town of Aamaruutissat, which was abandoned in 1965 played KSP from Qeqertarsuaq.
 It is not clear whether that match was part of the tournament.
 Additionally, on 8 April 1955 a team from Qullissat (presumably Nanok) won 4–1 against a team from Aamaruutissat (presumably Âkavsak).
 Again, it is not clear whether that match was part of the tournament.

 Format

 The competitions was divided into two sections, a north section (Nordkredsen), known to have been played as a single group and a southern section (Sydkredsen), known to have been divided into two groups.
 The top two teams in each group in the southern section played each other with the winners qualifying for a regional final to determine the entrant to the grand final.
 The northern section also featured at least two knockout rounds to determine their entrant.
 The final was played as a one off match.